 A soft-finned deep sea fish with a long, tapering body and short, pointed tail.

-The first Grenadier (SS-210) was laid down by Portsmouth Navy Yard, Portsmouth, N.H., 2 April 1940-launched 29 November 1940; sponsored by Mrs. Walter S. Anderson, wife of the Director of Naval Intelligence and commissioned 1 May 1941, Lt.
-Comdr.
-Allen R. Jova in command.
+The first Grenadier (SS-210) was laid down on 2 April 1940 at Portsmouth, N.H., by the Portsmouth Navy Yard, launched 29 November 1940; sponsored by Mrs. Virginia E. Anderson, wife of Rear Adm.
+Walter S. Anderson, the Director of Naval Intelligence, and commissioned on 1 May 1941, Lt.
+Cmdr.
+Allen R. Joyce in command.

-On 20 June Grenadier participated in the search for O-9, who failed to surface after a deep test dive, and was present 2 days later as memorial exercises were conducted over the spot where O-9 and her crew lay.
+On 20 June 1941 Grenadier participated in the search for O-9 (SS-70) which had failed to surface after a deep test dive, and was present 2 days later as memorial exercises were conducted over the spot where O-9 and her crew lay.
 After shakedown in the Caribbean, Grenadier returned to Portsmouth 5 November for refit.
 Less than three weeks after the Japanese attack on Pearl Harbor, she sailed for the Pacific to join the submarine fleet which was America's first line of attack in the Pacific.

-The Malay Barrier was the site of Grenadier's fourth war patrol from 13 October to 10 December.
-After laying a minefield off Haiphong, Indochina, the submarine made an unsuccessful attack on a large freighter.
+The Malay Barrier was the site of Grenadier's fourth war patrol from 13 October to 10 December 1942.
+After laying a minefield off Haiphong, Indochina [Vietnam], the submarine made an unsuccessful attack on a large freighter.
 During the severe depth charging which followed, sea water seeped into the batteries; Grenadier's crew suffered headaches and nausea from chlorine gas poisoning for the remainder of the patrol.
-To increase the misery, on 20 November Grenadier spotted a Ryujo class carrier, escorted by a cruiser and a destroyer, heading through the Strait of Makassar too distant to shoot.
+To increase the misery, on 20 November Grenadier spotted a Ryujo-class carrier, escorted by a cruiser and a destroyer, heading through the Strait of Makassar too distant to shoot.
 Grenadier surfaced to radio the carrier's location and course to Fremantle in hope that another submarine could capitalize on it.

-The battle-tired submarine departed Australia 20 March on her last war patrol and headed for the Straight of Malacca, gateway between the Pacific and Indian Oceans.
-Patrolling along the Malay and Thai coasts, Grenadier claimed a small freighter off the island of Phuket 6 April.
+The battle-tired submarine departed Australia on 20 March 1943 and headed for the Strait of Malacca, gateway between the Pacific and Indian Oceans.
+Patrolling along the Malay and Thai coasts, Grenadier claimed a small freighter off the island of Phuket on 6 April.
 She remained in the area and late in the night of 20 April sighted two merchantmen and closed in for the attack.
-Running on the surface at dawn 21 April, Grenadier spotted, and was simultaneously spotted by, a Japanese plane.
-As the sub crash-dived, her skipper, Comdr.
+Running on the surface at dawn on 21 April, Grenadier spotted, and was simultaneously spotted by, a Japanese plane.
+As the sub crash-dived, her skipper, Cmdr.
 John A. Fitzgerald commented "we ought to be safe now, as we are between 120 and 130 feet."
 Just then, bombs rocked Grenadier and heeled her over 15 to 20 degrees.
 Power and lights failed completely and the fatally wounded ship settled to the bottom at 267 feet.
 She tried to make repairs while a fierce fire blazed in the maneuvering room.

 Reluctantly opening all vents, Grenadier's crew abandoned ship and watched her sink to her final resting place.
-A Japanese merchantman picked up 8 officers and 68 enlisted men and took them to Penang, Malay States, where they were questioned, beaten, and starved before being sent to other prison camps.
+A Japanese merchantman picked up 8 officers and 68 enlisted men and took them to Penang, Straits Settlements [Malaysia], where they were questioned, beaten, and starved before being sent to other prison camps.
 They were then separated and transferred from camp to camp along the Malay Peninsula and finally to Japan.
 Throughout the war they suffered brutal, inhuman treatment, and their refusal to reveal military information both frustrated and angered their captors.
-First word that any had survived Grenadier reached Australia 27 November 1943.
-Despite the brutal and sadistic treatment, all but four of Grenadier's crew survived their 2% years in Japanese hands to tell rescuing American forces of their boat's last patrol and the courage and heroism of her skipper and crew.
+Word that most of the crew had survived the loss of their boat reached Australia 27 November 1943.
+Despite the brutal and sadistic treatment, all but four of Grenadier's crew survived.

-Grenadier received four battle stars for World War II service.
+Grenadier received four battle stars for her World War II service.